Our content is impartial, but funded in part by affiliate commissions (at no extra cost to our readers). Learn more.

 When you start a new business, registering it with Google Business should be one of your first priorities.

-Once the verificaiton process is complete, your business is more likely highlighted in search results and in the ‘local map pack’ on Google Maps when people search for a business like yours.
+Once the verification process is complete, your business is more likely highlighted in search results and in the ‘local map pack’ on Google Maps when people search for a business like yours.

-However, you should note that you can only use Google Business if:
+However, be aware that you can only use Google Business if:

 Ultimately Google Business is an extremely important part of local SEO — and if your business relies on attracting customers in your own area, registering it with this service is absolutely essential.